alkhe/fluxette/README.md

 ## Why?

-Why `fluxette`?
-(We used to have a list of buzzwords and a Yoda quote here.)
+Why fluxette?
+(We used to have a list of buzzwords here.)

-`fluxette` means "little flux".
-That's exactly what it is, coming in at 2.8 kB, minified and gzipped.
-As much as `fluxette` is a library, it is also a concept.
-Through simplified rules, very advanced design patterns can be created.
-The goal of `fluxette` is to make your React/Flux development experience as smooth as possible. `fluxette` does not enforce any "one true way".
-The codebase is very simple and robust; there is no black magic going on anywhere.
-It only relies on the simple convention that your stores are pure functions in the form of `(State, Action) => State` (read [The Law of Functional Flux](#the-law-of-functional-flux) for more information).
-As a result, our dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L17). `fluxette` provides factories for elements of Flux that will cover 99% of your use cases, but you can always defer to writing a custom function if the need arises.
+"fluxette" means "little flux".
+That's exactly what it is, coming in at ~3 kB, minified and gzipped.
+As much as it is a library, it is also a concept, combining the advantages of orthogonal code with the robust design of Facebook Flux.
+Through only simple rules, it allows the creation and exploitation of very advanced design patterns.
+It relies only on the basic convention that your stores are pure functions in the form of `(State, Action) => State` (see [The Law of Functional Flux](#the-law-of-functional-flux)).
+As a result, its dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L6). fluxette provides facilities for elements of Functional Flux that will cover 99% of your use cases, but you can always defer to writing a custom function if the need arises.
 This also makes migrating from other implementations in the family of functional Flux very easy (e.g. copy-paste from redux).

-`fluxette` also removes many of the headaches that you may have had with React and other flux implementations, such as Store dependencies (`waitFor`), superfluous `setState`s ("when did the state really change?" and "I'm not done dispatching yet!"), listening to finer and coarser-grained updates, [`Uncaught Error: Invariant Violation: Dispatch.dispatch(...)`](http://i.imgur.com/YnI9TIJ.jpg), and more.
-With just a top-level wrapper and a React class decorator, connecting your components with `fluxette` no longer requires complicated mixins or lots of boilerplate.
+fluxette removes many of the headaches that you may have had with React and other flux implementations, such as Store dependencies (`waitFor`), superfluous `setState`s ("did the state really change?" and "I'm not done dispatching yet!"), listening to finer and coarser-grained updates, [`Uncaught Error: Invariant Violation: Dispatch.dispatch(...)`](http://i.imgur.com/YnI9TIJ.jpg), and more.
+With just a top-level wrapper and a React class decorator, integrating Flux into your components no longer requires complicated mixins or lots of boilerplate.

-You can also easily extend the `fluxette` interface, allowing you to add your own functionality to the dispatcher (Middleware for async, thunks, Promises) at will.
+You can also extend the fluxette interface, allowing you to add your own functionality to the dispatcher (Middleware for async, thunks, Promises, advanced de/rehydration).

 ## Install